Centre for Urban Design and Mental Health

 ABOUT US

-The Centre for Urban Design and Mental Health (UD/MH) is a start-up think tank focused on answering one question: how can we design better mental health into our cities?
+The Centre for Urban Design and Mental Health (UD/MH) is a start-up think tank focused on answering the question:

 More people are living and working in urban environments than ever before - and these environments affect how we feel.
 Urban design by architects, transport designers, city planners, developers, interior designers, urban gardeners, street artists, and many more impact our mental health as we move around our built environments.